Cooperation under the Dublin Regulation

 - has already applied for protection in another Dublin country

 - has been granted a visa or residence permit in another Dublin country

 - has close family members in another Dublin country

 - has entered or stayed illegally in another Dublin country.

-- If someone applies for protection in Norway, and the case is processed as a Dublin case, the UDI will not assess whether the asylum seeker needs protection.
-We will only assess whether it is Norway or another Dublin country that is responsible for the asylum seeker.
+If someone applies for protection in Norway, and the case is processed as a Dublin case, UDI will not assess whether the asylum seeker needs protection.
+We will only assess which country is responsible for considering the case, whether it is Norway or another Dublin country.

-- Unaccompanied minor asylum seekers will only be sent to another Dublin country if they have family there, or if their application has already been processed there.
+Unaccompanied minor asylum seekers will only be sent to another Dublin country if they have family there, or if their application has been processed there already.

-- If it is Norway that is responsible for the asylum seeker, the UDI will process the application as an ordinary application for protection.
+If Norway is responsible for the asylum seeker, UDI will process the application as an ordinary application for protection.